 - New Hampshire

-Among the best values on the United States travel scene are rooms in budget lodgings and hostels.
+Among the best values of the USA's travel scene are rooms in budget lodgings and hostels.

 Yes, large chain hotels are dependable, but travelers will find that smaller, more moderately priced properties often feature a unique charm that can’t be beat.
-With that in mind, we suggest some standout — and very affordable — lodging options situated among some of the most scenic landscapes in the USA.
+With that in mind, seek out these standout – and very affordable – lodging options situated among some of the most scenic landscapes in the USA.
 These accommodations are rustic and sometimes quirky, but you’re sure to remember them long after the trip is over.

 Timberline Lodge, Mount Hood National Forest, Oregon